Yuande/NBBttest/README.md

 ```
 head(jkttcell)
 ```
-jkttcell is matrix count data generated from RNA-seq data due to differential polyadenylation in Jurkat T-cell betweem resting and stimulating statuses using BWA.
+Data jkttcell is a matrix count dataset generated from RNA-seq data due to differential polyadenylation in Jurkat T-cell betweem resting and stimulating statuses using BWA.
 Data jkttcell contains 7 columns for information of poly(A) sites in the left side and 10 columns for count data.

 ## Check data quality
 Use QC to plot data of two replicates.
 The following code is an example to show plot of log2 data of replicates NS_A and NS_B in Jurkat T-cell RNA-seq data(jktcell):